Reenforcements/PES-Embroidery/LOG.md

+# 11/18

+Y axis was flipped apparently.

+It seems to be mostly working, but it's getting off track somehow.
+I think I'm missing a key command in these stitches somewhere.
+Some of the stitches probably have special meaning that I'm using as coordinates and that's distorting things.

+I WAS STILL DOING THE TWO'S COMPLEMENT MATH INCORRECTLY AHHHHH

 # 11/17

 These documentation pages I found have contradictory information XD.
 I'm just going to do my best and hope it works and doesn't end up breaking my machine somehow.